adalkiran/llama-nuts-and-bolts/docs/10-ROPE-ROTARY-POSITIONAL-EMBEDDINGS.md

     The original paper suggests using ```10000``` as base theta value, and the Llama 2 model uses this value.
 But newer versions of Llama (3 and higher) started to use ```500000``` as base theta value, so, we will stick to using ```500000```.

     **<u>Update with Llama 3.1:</u>** The Llama 3.1 version comes with a small adjustment on frequencies. [apply_scaling(...)](https://github.com/meta-llama/llama-models/blob/f45cdfd624b98b6655540f7101d8d9cb432e631c/models/llama3_1/reference_impl/model.py#L45) method was added into original Llama 3.1 implementation, that calculates wavelengths from these frequencies and applies some limitations on them.
 Implementation detail will be discussed in the following subchapters.
-Currently we represent this operation with $scl\left(...\right)$.
+Currently we represent this operation with ```scl(...)```.

     Our ```PE``` positional embedding array for ```3th``` position will be like: